Fonsii/snake-pygame/README.md

-# snake-pygame
+# PyGame_Snake

-Snake game build in pygame
+This is a simple snake game build in pygame